top of page

 Well, hello there.

 I'm Laura.
-I'm a writer, podcaster and adoptee.
-I write to feel more real.
-To feel a deeper sense of belonging to my self.
-Thanks for reading.
+I'm a writer, mom and adoptee.
+I write to feel a deeper sense of belonging to my self.

 Let the posts